rgindallas/7-llm-driven-data-engineering/README.md

 This lab leverages this [repo](https://github.com/DataExpert-io/auto-feedback-example)

 ## Day 4 Lab
-You'll need to get a [Pinecone](https://www.pinecone.io) account and API key.
 This lab leverages this [repo](https://github.com/DataExpert-io/vector-database-example)

 Add it to the environment `export PINECONE_API_KEY=<your pinecone API key>`